moo-farag/b2b-assign/Readme.md

     docker-compose -f src/main/docker/mysql.yml down

 You can also fully dockerize your application and all the services that it depends on.
-To achieve this, first build a docker image of your app by running:
+To achieve this, first build a docker image of your app by running (this will build to a docker daemon):

-    ./gradlew bootWar buildDocker
+    ./gradlew jibDockerBuild

 Then run:

-    docker-compose -f src/main/docker/app.yml up -d
+    docker run -p 8080:8080/tcp b2b-assign-app:0.0.1-SNAPSHOT

+To build to container image registry:

+    ./gradlew jib --image=b2b-assign-app:latest

 Question regarding deployment on AWS